Legislation

 the district superintendent not later than sixty days immediately

-preceding the expiration of his or her probationary period.
+preceding the expiration of such person's probationary period.